eokuwwy/open-midi-rtc-schema/README.md

-# Open MIDI Realtime Schema
+# Open MIDI Realtime Control Schema
-The Open MIDI Realtime Schema is an open-source [JSON schema](https://json-schema.org/) for defining and describing MIDI parameters for apps, software, and devices that can be controlled in real-time.
+The Open MIDI Realtime Control Schema is an open-source [JSON schema](https://json-schema.org/) for defining and describing MIDI parameters for apps, software, and devices that can be controlled in real-time.

 For manufactuers and developers, creating documents that adhere to the schema provides the ability to: